-Review: Primer - the plot and paradoxes
+Primer - the plot and paradoxes of time travel explained

 04 March 2023

 Primer is a 2004 independent science-fiction film written, directed, produced, and edited by Shane Carruth (Upstream Colour).
-The film was made on a low budget and gained a cult following for its experimental plot structure, philosophical implications, and complex technical dialogue.
+The film was made on a very low budget and gained a cult following for its experimental plot structure, philosophical implications, and complex technical dialogue.

 It has a weird Donnie Darko vibe, yet is completely different.